 Your doctor may recommend imaging tests to see the spinal curve and the structures around it.
 These may include:

 For mild cases of hyperlordosis, treatment is often not necessary.
-You may need additional treatment to resolve any underlying conditions that contribute to your hyperkyphosis.
-Your doctor may refer to you a specialist who treats spinal disorders.
+Additional treatment may be needed to resolve any underlying conditions that contribute to the hyperkyphosis.
+A referral may be made to a specialist who treats spinal disorders.

 Options include the following:

-Your doctor may refer you to a therapist to learn specific exercises.
+A referral may be made to a therapist to learn specific exercises.
 Exercises may be used to strengthen muscles and increase range of motion.
-You may also be taught how to maintain a correct posture.
+This may include learning how to maintain a correct posture.

 Medications such as nonsteroidal anti-inflammatory drugs (NSAIDs) may be given for discomfort or to decrease swelling.